Casualties of the Russo-Ukrainian war: Landmines and other explosive remnants

-Russian invasion of Ukraine (2022–present)
+Russo-Ukrainian war (2022–present)

 Total casualties

 Ukrainian estimates of Russian military losses tended to be high, while Russian estimates of their own losses tended to be low.
 Combat deaths can be inferred from a variety of sources, including satellite imagery and video image of military actions.
 According to a researcher at the Department of Peace and Conflict Research at Uppsala University in Sweden, regarding Russian military losses, Ukraine engaged in a misinformation campaign to boost morale and Western media were generally happy to accept its claims, while Russia was "probably" downplaying its own casualties.
 Ukraine also tended to be quieter about its own military fatalities.
 According to BBC News, Ukrainian claims of Russian fatalities included the injured as well.
 Western countries emphasized the Russian military's toll, while Russian news outlets have largely stopped reporting on the Russian death toll.
-In early June 2022, the Svetlogorsk City Court in the Kaliningrad region ruled that a list of Russian soldiers killed in Ukraine, published by privately owned news websites, constituted "classified information" and its publication could be considered a criminal offense.
+In early June 2022, the Svetlogorsk City Court in the Kaliningrad region ruled that a list of Russian soldiers killed in Ukraine, published by privately owned news websites, constituted "classified information" and its publication could be considered a criminal offence.

 Information on military casualties is a state secret in both Russia and Ukraine, while the Ukrainian government has been especially secretive, restricting access to demographic data that could be used to estimate its losses.
 In addition, Western intelligence agencies have been reluctant to disclose their internal calculations of Ukrainian military casualties for fear of undermining an ally.
 American officials previously said that Ukraine withholds this information from even its closest allies.

 The number of civilian and military deaths is impossible to determine with precision.
 The Office of the United Nations High Commissioner for Human Rights (OHCHR) considers the number of civilian casualties to be considerably higher than the one the United Nations are able to certify.

-Political scientist Neta Crawford estimated 323,000 dead in the war by July 2025, with an average rate of 7,690 killed per month—surpassing the average of 2,826 killed per month in the Gaza war and 772 killed in the War in Afghanistan (2001–2021).
-According to Crawford, while civilians accounted for 80 percent of the fatalities in the Gaza War and 26 percent in the War in Afghanistan, four percent of those killed in Ukraine were civilians.